geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 ## Fill-Opacity

-Using `Fill-opacity` user can specify the transparency of colour used in `Fill-color` , User can create combination of `Fill-opacity` and `stroke-opacity`
+Using `Fill-opacity`, users can specify the transparency of the color used in `Fill-color`.
+Users can create a combination of `Fill-opacity` and `Stroke-opacity`

 <aside>
 🚀 Note : This might not reflect properly in preview, but developers are working on it, and will be resolved soon